jonstraveladventures/paper-search-interface/README.md

 ## Contact

-For questions about this tool, please open an issue on GitHub.
+For questions about this tool, please open an issue on GitHub or contact the author directly.

+**Author Contact:** jonathan.shock@uct.ac.za

 For questions about data usage rights, please contact [Paper Copilot](https://papercopilot.com).